aws-samples/aws-lakeformation-ml-transforms/README.md

 ### Activities
 Below table summarizes various activities to be done as part of creating a data lake and using AWS Lake Formation ML Transforms to deduplicate the data in a data lake.

+**In this lab, we start with setting up and registering a data lake using AWS Lake Formation and then go all the way to analyze, deduplicate and query the data in a data lake.**

 | No. | Activity  | User |
 | --- | ------------- | ------------- |